abichoi/Git_Tutorial/README.md

 git push -u origin new_branch_name
 ```
 2. Open a Pull/Merge Request in the "Pull requests" tab in the repo by clicking the "Create Pull Request" button
-3. Select which branch you want to pull from and to
+3. Select your main branch as the base branch and new_branch_name as the compare branch
-4. Filled in everything and click "Create pull request"
+4. Click "Create pull request"

 ## Use .gitignore effectively
 ```bash